Sugimuralab/ImageBasedParameterInferenceForEpithelialMechanics/README.md

 Using a input file that contains the information about detected vertices, edges, cells, and coordinates of cell vertices from an image of epithelial tissue, one can use the scripts to perform image-based parameter inference with "ParameterEstimation.py".
-(The input file can be derived using the GetVertex plugin in ImageJ/Fiji; for details on this plugin, see https://github.com/Sugimuralab/GetVertexPlugin.)

 ## Requirement